 - Follow the instructions to complete the iPhone set-up.

-Why do I need to reset my iPhone?
+Why do you need to restore your iPhone?

 The only option is to head to the Apple Store to fix it.
-Unfortunately, they would recommend a factory reset which would essentially obliterate your photos, videos and other important files.
-So, it becomes absolutely critical to back your phone up before resetting it.
+Unfortunately, they would recommend a factory reset which would essentially obliterate your photos, videos, and other important files.
+So, it becomes critical to back your phone up before resetting it.

 Restarting is also extremely beneficial when trying to get rid of other bugs that can make an iPhone go haywire.
 For example, if you’ve downloaded a file filled with malware or if you’ve unintentionally downloaded a shady application.
 It’s better that you wipe the slate clean before using it.